sardell/cui-ng/directives/password-validation/README.md

 <br/> Use this with `complex` (checks if the required number of char classes is met) for more customizable messages.
 (note: `lowercase`,`uppercase`,`special` and `number` will not passed as errors if they are not allowed in the policies.
 Code your ng-messages markup accordingly.)

+### The scope variables available in the password-popover directive are

+* `policies` - an object that contains a flattened object with all the password policies provided (ex: policies.min, policies.requiredNumberOfCharClasses)
+* `errors` - an object of errors that mimics the `$error` object on the input that currently has the password-validation
+* `disallowedWords` - a string with the disallowed words the user has put into the input that currently has the password-validation
+* `disallowedChars` - a string with disallowed chars the user has put into the input that currently has the password-validation

 ```html
 <div password-popover ng-messages="formName.passwordFieldName.$error" class="cui-error__password" ng-messages-multiple ng-if="formName.passwordFieldName.$invalid">